Getting Started¶

 -

-to enable lint checks before every commit. -
+pre-commit installto enable lint checks before every commit.

 Test: Run